6thquake/react-material/pages/api/list-item.md

   //  is ListItemSecondaryAction the last child of ListItem if (secondaryActionIndex !== -1 && secondaryActionIndex !== children.length - 1) {
     return new Error(
-      'React-Material: you used an element after ListItemSecondaryAction. ' + 'For ListItem to detect that it has a secondary action ' + `you must pass it has the last children to ListItem.${
+      'Material-UI: you used an element after ListItemSecondaryAction. ' + 'For ListItem to detect that it has a secondary action ' + `you must pass it has the last children to ListItem.${
           process.env.NODE_ENV === 'test' ?
 Date.now() : ''